Table of Contents

 “No, literally.
 It’s all in ancient runes.”

 Vas cleared his throat.
-“You know, you could have stayed in the cube with Khyrisse if you knew you were in danger,” he pointed out.
+“You know, you could have stayed in the cube with Khyrisse if you knew you were in danger,”

 The Omeria Agenda: Vanunu